6eDesign/JSONTable/README.md

 # JSONTable
 Quickly & Easily render responsive and customize-able views for virtually any JSON data-set.
+[a link](http://6edesign.github.io/JSONTable/) See a Live Example on the JSONTable github.io Page
 ![alt tag](https://raw.github.com/6eDesign/JSONTable/master/lib/img/example.png)
 Now accompanied by the power of a customized FooTable build for sorting, filtering, column-picking, and pagination capabilities.